-The origins of Onibajō are not clear, which is a shame because it has a cool name ("Demon Place"), but it was controlled by a branch of the Suwa Clan called the Amagasaki in the Sengoku Period.
+The origins of Onibajō are not clear, which is a shame because it has a cool name ('Demon Place'), but it was controlled by a branch of the Suwa Clan called the Yagasaki in the Sengoku period.
 In the middle 16th century Onibajō was subjugated by Takeda Shingen.

 There is a nature trail leading all the way from Ueharajō to Onibajō, making for a pleasant stroll between the two sites.
 Onibajō is a small site consisting of trenches, embankments and bailey ruins.
 One can enter from either the main road up a long stairway, or from the top of a residential area called Jōyama.
 Dorui (embankments) surround the shukuruwa (main bailey), and reach across the mountain ridge where one might otherwise expect to see more trenches.
 A large trench splits the castle roughly in two.
 The ninokuruwa (second bailey) is now the site of a pylon.
 Obi-kuruwa (ring baileys) wrap around the first and second enclosures.
 A third bailey sits between ramparts of piled earth, and has terraced sub-baileys below on either side.

 |Alternate Names||Yaǵasakijō (矢ヶ崎城)|

 |Historical Period||Pre Edo Period|

 |Access||Chino Station on the Chuo East Line; walk 35 minutes|

 |Coordinates||36° 0' 17.32" N, 138° 10' 23.63" E|